smscommunity/sms-guide/_game/shines/ricco/episode2.md

 - Fall off the ledge, double jump, then triple jump while spraying.
 Dive into the water that was sprayed
 - Slide forward, fall off, then spin jump and hover up to the next checkpoint
 - Hoverslide to the end, fall off the wall, and hover to the shine position

+Only one method of getting up on the wall is shown and described above.
+Other methods can be seen [here.](https://youtu.be/Xtp1CX4Vke4)